Best Nike Running Shoes of 2025

 Cons:

 Let’s start with the upper.
 Nike used runner-informed data to redesign the previous version, including using breathable engineered mesh.
-This version keeps that construction with Nike’s Flywire technology, which helps boost midfoot security with an extra band.
+This version keeps Nike’s Flywire technology, which helps boost midfoot security with an extra band.
 Our tester liked the improvements made to the ankle collar and Achilles notch area.
 The improved cushioning and heel cup fit helped our tester’s tender heel and Achilles area.
-We also like the loops added to the heels of the shoes.
-This is a small change but it gives the option to attach your shoes to a backpack or bag using a carabiner.
+We also like the loop added to the heel of the shoe.
+This is a small change, but it makes it easier to get the shoe on and gives you the option to attach your shoes to a backpack or bag using a carabiner.

 The shoe’s midsole features Nike’s ReactX foam — an upgrade from the React foam in the previous version.
-Nike claims the ReactX foam reduces the shoe’s carbon footprint by 43% and increases the efficiency by 13%.
-We’ll be honest, we have no idea how Nike calculates that, but we’ll take their word for it.
-On the ground, in practice, we did find the shoe more comfortable and efficient compared to the previous version, especially during longer runs of 10 to 20 miles and transitioning from dirt singletrack to gravel or paved roads.
+Nike claims the ReactX foam reduces the shoe’s carbon footprint by 43% and increases its energy efficiency by 13%.
+On the ground, we found the shoe more comfortable and efficient than the previous version, especially during longer runs of 10 to 20 miles and when transitioning from dirt singletrack to gravel or paved roads.

 Nike employs its proprietary All Terrain Compound (ATC) for the shoe’s outsole.
 It also widened the overall footprint of the shoe by a few millimeters and updated the lug pattern.
-Overall, this was again an improvement for us.
+Overall, this was an improvement for us.
 The new ATC rubber is more pliable, making it flex better on trails.
-We also found it stickier than previous versions, improving the shoe’s ability to not slip on slabs or other rocks.
+We also found it stickier than previous versions, improving the shoe’s ability to stick to slabs or other rocks.

-Versatility is the main theme between our top three Nike running shoes — the Pegasus Trail 5, Pegasus 41, and Vomero 17.
+Versatility is the central theme of our top three Nike running shoes — the Pegasus Trail 5, Pegasus 41, and Vomero 18.
 Most runners don’t exclusively run on technical singletrack, paved roads, crushed gravel, or dirt.
 We run on all sorts of surfaces and trail types, and all three Nike shoes can excel on multiple surfaces.
 But if you’re primarily running on trails, the Pegasus 5 should be the pick.

 Claimed Weight: 10.2 ounces (289 grams) | Drop: 9.5 millimeters | Support: Neutral